Reem00000/Pygame-3-level-sinmple-game/README.md

 # Pygame-3-level-sinmple-game

 # Game Overview
-You're developing a 2D side-scrolling shooter game using Pygame, where a player controls a character that:
+2D side-scrolling shooter game using Pygame, where a player controls a character that:

 Moves and shoots projectiles,